 Maribel Laguna, MA, LPC-S

-Maribel Rodriguez Laguna is a Licensed Professional Counselor and the Assistant Clinical Director at In His Image Counseling Center, PLLC.
-The clinicians at IHICC bring to their work a Catholic understanding of the human person as well as training in evidence-based mental health treatment.
+Maribel Rodriguez Laguna is a Licensed Professional Counselor and the owner of Cor Sacrum Counseling & Consulting in Dallas, TX.
+The clinicians at Cor Sacrum bring to their work a Catholic understanding of the human person as well as training in evidence-based mental health treatment.
 In 2007, Ms. Laguna graduated from the University of North Texas with a Masters degree in Counseling Psychology and a specialization in Marriage and Family Therapy.
 In 2004, she received a Bachelor of Arts Degree in Psychology from the University of Dallas.

 She has worked as a counselor in a variety of settings including the Dallas County Juvenile Detention Center, Genesis Women’s Shelter, and DISD Youth and Family Centers.
 Ms. Laguna specializes in pre-marital preparation, marital counseling, vocational discernment, as well as with the Baars/Terruwe Model of therapy.
 She has been an active member of the Catholic Psychotherapy Association since 2012.